 - a.
 The permittee shall use a laboratory licensed by the ADHS Office of Laboratory Licensure and Certification that has demonstrated proficiency within the last 12 months under A.A.C.
 R9-14-609, for each parameter to be sampled under this permit.
-However, this requirement does not apply to parameters which require analysis at the time of sample accordance with A.A.C.
+However, this requirement does not apply to parameters which require analysis at the time of sample accordance with A.C.C.
 36-495.02(A)(3).
 (These parameters may include flow, dissolved oxygen, pH, temperature, and total residual chlorine.) - b.
 The permittee must utilize analytical methods specified in this permit.
 If no test procedure is specified, the permittee shall analyze the pollutant using: - i.
 A test procedure listed in 40 CFR 136 which is also approved under A.A.C.
-R9-14-610 and is sufficiently sensitive in accordance with 40 CFR 136.1(c); - ii.
+R9-14-610;

+- ii.
 An alternative test procedure approved by EPA as provided in 40 CFR 136 and which is also approved under A.A.C.
 R9-14-610; - iii.
 A test procedure listed in 40 CFR 136, with modifications allowed by EPA or approved as a method alteration by ADHS under A.A.C.
 R9-14-610C; or - iv.
-If no test procedure for a pollutant is available under (5)(b)(i) through (5)(b)(iii) above, any method approved under A.A.C.
+If no test procedure for a pollutant is available under (4)(b)(i) through (4)(b)(iii) above, any Method approved under A.A.C.
 R9-14-610(B) for wastewater may be used, except the use of field kits is not allowed unless otherwise specified in this permit.
 If there is no approved wastewater method for a parameter, any other method identified in 9 A.A.C.
 14, Article 6 that will achieve appropriate detection and reporting limits may be used for analyses. - c.
-For results to be considered valid, all analytical work, including those tests conducted by the permittee at the time of sampling (see Part II.A.5.a), shall meet quality control standards specified in the approved methods.

-- d.
-The permittee shall use approved analytical methods with a Limit of Quantitation (LOQ) that is lower than the discharge limitations, Assessments Levels, Action Levels, or other water quality criteria, if any, specified in this permit.
-If all methods have LOQs higher than the applicable water quality criteria, the Permittee shall use the approved analytical method with the lowest method detection limit (MDL) or minimum level (ML).
-If a published MDL or ML is not available see Appendix A. Part B. Definitions: Minimum Level for other ways to determine ML. - e.
-The permittee shall use (and ensure that the laboratory uses) a standard calibration curve when applicable to the method, where the lowest standard point is equal to or less than the LOQ. - 6.
-Chlorine Monitoring Because of the short holding time for chlorine, samples may be analyzed on-site using Hach Method No. 10014.
-Other methods are also acceptable for chlorine if the Method has a LOQ lower than discharge limits specified in this permit. - 7.
-Metals Analyses In accordance with 40 CFR 122.45(c), all discharge metals concentrations, with the exception of chromium VI, shall be measured as "total recoverable metals".
-Discharge Limits and Assessment Levels in this permit, if any, are for total metals, except for chromium VI for which the levels listed are dissolved.
+For results to be considered valid, all analytical work, including those tests conducted by the permittee at the time of sampling (see Part II.A.5.a), shall meet quality control standards specified in the approved methods. - d.
+The permittee shall use analytical methods with a Limit of Quantitation (LOQ) that is lower than the effluent limitations, Assessments Levels, Action Levels, or other water quality criteria, if any, specified in this permit.
+If all methods have LOQs higher than the applicable water quality criteria, the Permittee shall use the approved analytical method with the lowest LOQ. - e.
+The permittee shall use a standard calibration curve when applicable to the method, where the lowest standard point is equal to or less than the LOQ. - 6.
+Metals Analyses In accordance with 40 CFR 122.45(c), all effluent metals concentrations, with the exception of chromium VI, shall be measured as "total recoverable metals".
+Discharge Limits and Assessment Levels in this permit, if any, are for total metals, except for chromium VI for which the levels listed is dissolved.